 The body's ability to repair cartilage declines with increasing age.
 Osteoarthritic cartilage is chemically different from normal cartilage.
 As chondrocytes (the cells that make cartilage) age, they lose their ability to repair damage and produce more cartilage.
 This process likely plays an important role in the development and progression of osteoarthritis.

-Inflammation probably plays at most a minor role in the early stages of osteoarthritis and is more likely to be a result -- not a cause -- of the disease.
+Inflammation is probably less important during the early stages of osteoarthritis and is more likely to be a result, not a cause, of the disease.
 However, inflammation may contribute to the progression of osteoarthritis and in its chronic nature.
 The effects of the inflammatory response in osteoarthritis are likely to be different, and less severe, than those in rheumatoid arthritis.

 Joint damage from injuries or recurrent stress to the joint is often the starting point in the osteoarthritis disease process.
 Osteoarthritis sometimes develops years after a single traumatic injury to or near a joint.
-Patients with knee injuries may be up to five times more likely to develop osteoarthritis in the injured knee than those without injuries, and patients with hip injuries may be more than three times more likely to develop arthritis in the injured hip.
+People with knee injuries may be up to 5 times more likely to develop osteoarthritis in the injured knee than those without injuries, and people with hip injuries may be more than 3 times more likely to develop arthritis in the injured hip.
 Proper treatment of injuries may help prevent the development of osteoarthritis.
 Ligament injuries have been shown to lead to osteoarthritis in the joint.

 Other causes of osteoarthritis include: